jamesapcooper/jamesapcooper.github.io-src/content/resume.md

 +++
 title = "Resume"
 author = "James Cooper"
-date = "2018-10-29"
+date = "2019-07-30"
 +++

 # Employment

 **Clapham School.** Wheaton, Illinois.
 High School Teacher.
-August 2017— .
+July 2017—July 2019.

-- Give regular talks from the Bible for Monday morning chapel
+- Gave regular talks from the Bible for Monday morning chapel

-- Teach high school humanities, a course integrating writing, literature, philosophy, and theology
+- Taught high school humanities, a course integrating writing, literature, philosophy, and theology

 - Designed and implemented new courses in Calculus and Economics, with plans for additions in the future